aandroulakas/eve-ng-azure/terraform/files/README.txt

-Include your SSH Key in this directory "id_rsa.pub"
+Include your Publick SSH Key(id_rsa.pub) in this directory.